-The School of Continuing Studies (SCS) will move all traditional classroom teaching into online and technologically enhanced modules through June 1, 2020.
+The School of Continuing Studies (SCS) has moved all traditional classroom teaching into online and technologically enhanced modules through at least June 1, 2020.
 Faculty should individually update students about each class.
 Students can also reach out to the SCS staff members with questions.

 An update on the status of Academic Affairs support areas—including Armacost Library, Information Technology Services, Registrar, Office of Career and Professional Development, Veterans and Military Support Services, the Office of International Students and Scholars, the Center for Spatial Studies, the Deans’ Offices, and the Provost’s Office—was provided in a March 19 memo from the provost.